1983/84 SEASON

 Sponsors

-Once again, the shirt sponsors varied throughout the season, but all were part of chairman Robert Maxwell's empire.
+Once again, the shirt sponsors varied throughout the season, all were part of chairman Robert Maxwell's empire.

 Home Kit